Lee Carsley relieved after England Under-21s win in Andorra - NewsBreak

 Lee Carsley relieved after England Under-21s win in Andorra

-Boss Lee Carsley revealed his relief after 10-man England Under-21s’ narrow victory in Andorra.
+Boss Lee Carsley revealed his relief after 10-man England Under-21 ’ narrow victory in Andorra.

 Emile Smith Rowe’s second-half strike sealed a 1-0 win in their Euro 2023 qualifier.